RyanLamansky/dotnet-webassembly/README.md

 		});

 		//We now have enough for a usable WASM file, which we could save with module.WriteToBinary().
-		//Below, we show two ways the Compile feature can be used for .NET-based execution.
+		//Below, we show how the Compile feature can be used for .NET-based execution.

 		//We don't need to keep the below memory stream open for the instance creator.
 		Func<Instance<Sample>> instanceCreator;